 Noora is responsible for supporting the Social Sciences Division to developing the Policy Engagement activities, offering specialist support to departments and researchers and growing/deepening influence in the Policy community.
 Noora joined the team from Washington D.C. where she worked to strengthen federal policies supporting the health of young children, women, and families in the United States.
 Noora’s career has focused on bridging the gap between public officials and local communities in an effort to advance equitable public policy.

 John Styles, Information Systems Lead for Business & Policy Engagement

 John helps the specialist Business and Policy Engagement Teams to develop and make use of systems that can assist with identifying, targeting, connecting, tracking and more broadly delivering insights across the spectrum of engagement activities.

 As Research Communications Officer, Amy oversees the communications strategy and direction for the Oxford Policy Engagement Network, working closely with the Communications Officer.

 Eliya produces and delivers a wide range of creative content showcasing the policy engagement experiences of researchers at Oxford in collaboration with colleagues across all Divisions, Research Services, and the Public Affairs Directorate.

 OPEN Steering Group

-The Steering Group includes representatives of all four Divisions and is chaired by the Pro-Vice-Chancellor (Research).
+OPEN is guided by the Oxford Policy Engagement Network Steering Group, which includes representatives of all four Divisions and is chaired by the Academic Champion for Policy Engagement, Professor Christl Donnelly.